WCLY

-WCLY (1550 AM; "The Buzz") is a radio station located in Raleigh, North Carolina.
-It is owned by Capitol Broadcasting Company along with sister radio stations WRAL-FM, WCMC-FM and WDNC, and television stations WRAL-TV and WRAZ-TV.
-Its studios are located in Raleigh, and the transmitter tower is just south of downtown Raleigh.
-Established in 1962 as WNOH, WCLY broadcasts a sports radio format, simulcasting sister stations 620 WDNC and 99.9 WCMC-HD2.
+WCLY (1550 AM; "The Buzz") is a currently silent radio station licensed to Raleigh, North Carolina owned by Capitol Broadcasting Company along with sister radio stations WRAL-FM, WCMC-FM and WDNC, and television stations WRAL-TV and WRAZ-TV.
+Its studios are located in Raleigh, and the transmitter tower site is just south of downtown Raleigh.
+Established in 1962 as WNOH, WCLY last broadcast a sports radio format, simulcasting sister stations 620 WDNC and 99.9 WCMC-FM HD2.

 History

 WCLY began broadcasting in August 1962 as WNOH as a country station founded by N.O.
 Harris, owner of Harris Wholesale, a local beer distributor.
 WNOH's original antenna was close to where present-day Interstate 40 crosses Lake Wheeler Road, and its studios were located in the Jack Wardlaw Building on Hillsborough Street.
 WNOH switched to Top 40 as WYNA in 1966, only to return to country under former WKIX owner Hugh Holder.
 As country music began taking root on the FM dial, WYNA became Top 40 again as WRZR "The Rock of Raleigh" in 1982.

 The Top 40 format did not last long, and the station became WSES in 1983 and switched to black gospel.
 Construction of I-40 through southern Raleigh forced the station to move their antenna to Maywood Avenue, where it shared a tower with WLLE (now WQDR).
 By 1987, the current WCLY calls were adopted.
 In the late 1990s, both WCLY and the former WLLE (which was WDTF at the time) were bought by Curtis Media Group.

-It was announced on August 10, 2009 that Curtis Media would sell WCLY and WDNC to Capitol Broadcasting Company in exchange for the North Carolina News Network.
+It was announced on August 10, 2009, that Curtis Media would sell WCLY and WDNC to Capitol Broadcasting Company in exchange for the North Carolina News Network.
 WCLY later switched to Spanish language sports radio from ESPN Deportes Radio in October.

 On April 16, 2011, a tornado felled the Maywood Avenue tower shared by WCLY and what was then known as WFNL (now WQDR).
-While WFNL would leave this site for sister station WPTF's transmitter site, WCLY eventually returned to the air from a new tower at this same site.
+While WFNL would leave this site to diplex from sister station WPTF's transmitter site, WCLY eventually returned to the air from a new tower at this same site.
 During its construction, WCLY returned to the air via a temporary long wire antenna.